-5101 Orientation and Ministry Formation

-Explores both the nature and process of theological education and invites students into a lifelong commitment to spiritual and ministry formation.
+5101 Orientation and Ministry Formation Explores both the nature and process of theological education and invites students into a lifelong commitment to spiritual and ministry formation.
 Includes some "nuts and bolts" for using the library, the Canvas classroom, and graduate writing.
 Students also participate in some assessment instruments as they move into an intentional process of discernment of their vocation and articulate personal goals related to their seminary education.
 Includes field education component.
-NOTE: Should be taken during student's first year.
+NOTE: Should be taken during a student's first year.
 FORMERLY: THST 5005 and PAST 5100.

-5110 Equality in Servant Leadership

-Leadership is at the center of this course.
+3 hrs.
+5110 Equality in Servant Leadership Leadership is at the center of this course.
 The understanding of ministry gifts, servant leadership and gender, racial, and status equality are all addressed from within the framework of servant leadership as an activity of the Missio Dei.
 SAME AS: INTS 5110.

-5130 Psychology of Religious Behavior

-Students explore psychological theories and theories of religiosity and religious behavior in an effort to better understand the human element in religion.
-In keeping with the ethos of the seminary, course is taught from a Christian worldview with an eye toward deepening students' understanding, appreciation, and ministry of reconciliation toward people of diverse religious and cultural backgrounds.

-5180 Discipleship: Theory and Practice
+3 hrs.
+5130 Psychology of Religious Behavior Students explore psychological theories and theories of religiosity and religious behavior in an effort to better understand the human element in religion.
+In keeping with the ethos of the seminary, the course is taught from a Christian worldview with an eye toward deepening students' understanding, appreciation, and ministry of reconciliation toward people of diverse religious and cultural backgrounds.
+3 hrs.
+5180 Discipleship: Theory and Practice Considers the biblically informed, theologically sound, effective methods of fulfilling the Great Commission in contemporary culture.

-3hrs.

-Considers the biblically informed, theologically sound, effective methods of fulfilling the Great Commission in contemporary culture.
 Focus on issues in discipling in the postmodern era.

-5500 Introduction to Homiletics

-A study of the preparation and delivery of sermons, contemporary methods of sermon building, and the spiritual formation of the preacher. note: Includes Theological Field Education in the form of student preaching as a major course component.
+3 hrs.
+5500 Introduction to Homiletics A study of the preparation and delivery of sermons, contemporary methods of sermon building, and the spiritual formation of the preacher.
+NOTE: Includes Theological Field Education in the form of student preaching as a major course component.
 PREREQUISITE: OLDT 5100 or NEWT 5100.

-6010 Interpreting and Preaching the Prophets

-The prophets of Israel present major difficulties to modern interpreters.
+3 hrs.
+6010 Interpreting and Preaching the Prophets The prophets of Israel present major difficulties to modern interpreters.
 At the same time, their voice is ever fresh, their challenge to ancient Israel reverberates with contemporary validity to/for our own culture.
 The prophetic literature contains some of the greatest traditions that may open our understanding to what God truly requires of human beings everywhere and especially of the people of God.
 This course introduces critical issues in the interpretation of the prophets with the practical concern on how to preach the prophets today.
 PREREQUISITE: OLDT 5100, PAST 5500.
 SAME AS: OLDT 6010.

-6020 Interpreting and Preaching the Parables

-Structured around the Synoptic gospels, this course introduces students to interpretive methodologies including biblical exegesis and hermeneutics as well as applied homiletical skills.
-While classical methods are taught, students are also exposed to newer forms of criticism including feminist, womanist, post-colonial, and post-structuralism.
-Emphasis on interpreting a text in its original context and moving forward to an application for contemporary listeners and the import of reception history as they learn to read texts with particular communities both past and present.
-As the parables of Jesus take center stage, students are introduced to narrative preaching as a homiletical device and have the opportunity to hone their skills as not only students, but as preachers of the gospel.
-PREREQUISITE: NEWT 5100, PAST 5500.
-SAME AS: NEWT 6020.
+3 hrs.